sama1mansn/greenfield-docs/docs/guide/storage-provider/run-book/piece-store.md

 B2SessionToken = "B2_SESSION_TOKEN"
 ```

-### Minio
+### MinIO

 [MinIO](https://min.io/) is a high-performance, S3 compatible object store.
-You can visit the official website to learn how to deploy and maintain a minio cluster or you can purchase minio service.
-If you use minio as the underlying storage, you can set `Storage = minio` in config.toml.
+You can visit the official website to learn how to deploy and maintain a MinIO cluster or you can purchase minio service.
+If you use MinIO as the underlying storage, you can set `Storage = minio` in config.toml.

-PieceStore use environment variables of Minio:
+PieceStore use environment variables of MinIO:

 ```shell
 // MinioRegion defines env variable name for minio region